ScatterAdd/screenwasher/README.md

    - Find the line starting with `programs:`.
    - Add a new line, for example:
      ```
-     "Screenwasher" python3 /path/to/screenwasher.py \
+     "Screenwasher" python3 /path/to/screenwasher.py \\
      ```
-     (Make sure to keep the backslash at the end of the previous line.)
+     (Make sure to keep 2 backslash at the end of the previous line.)
    - Save the file and restart xscreensaver:
      ```bash
      xscreensaver-command -restart